-Military experience teaches organization, resourcefulness, persistence and the ability to take smart risks—skills that also distinguish smart business owners.
-It’s no wonder that, in 2011, a study from the Small Business Administration (SBA) Office of Advocacy found that veterans are about 45 percent more likely to become entrepreneurs.
-If you’re interested in starting or buying your own business, there are a number of resources and programs that can help you get started.
+Military experience teaches organization, resourcefulness, persistence and the ability to take strategic risks—skills that also distinguish smart business owners.
+It’s no wonder that the most recent data from the Small Business Administration (SBA) shows over 2.52 million small businesses are owned by veterans, making up 9.1% of small businesses in America.
+If you’re interested in starting or buying your own business, a number of resources and programs can help you get started.

 Veterans Business Outreach Centers

-The SBA provides assistance for veterans who own or are considering starting a small business with the Veterans Business Outreach Centers.
-Serving 10 regions of the United States, these outreach centers provide:
+The SBA provides assistance for veterans who own or are considering starting a small business with Veterans Business Outreach Centers.
+Serving 22 regions of the United States, these outreach centers provide:

 - pre-business plan workshops

 - entrepreneurial training and counseling